JustLucas3972/docs-1/docs/introduction-to-serversify/introduction.md

 A  **computer's memory**  (**RAM**) is one of the most  **important components**  that  **determine your system's performance**.  **RAM**  provides applications with a  **place to store and retrieve data for short periods of time**.

-© 2022 Serversify (Thanks to FreePik for photos)
+© 2022 Serversify (Thanks to FreeImages.com for photos)